freenas/docker-images/unifi/README.md

-#### This is a Docker container built for the Ubiquiti Networks UniFi Controller software
+#### Docker container for the Ubiquiti Networks UniFi Controller software w/FreeNAS metadata

+## This container will work on FreeNAS and non-FreeNAS docker implementations

 This container follows the latest UniFi current stable/general availability release.